Clash of Egos: Plot

-Clash of Egos stars Ulrich Thomsen as Tonny, an aggressive husband and father so rage-addled that he got sent to jail for KO'ing a man in public.
-Tonny's wife, Tanja (Ellen Hillingso), grew humiliated and promptly divorced him, but Tonny luckily managed to swing occasional custody of his two children.
-On one of their prized afternoons together, Tonny and the kids hearken off to see the new Harry Potter movie, but run headfirst into the discouraging news that the film is sold out.
-With only one other option available to them at the cinema, the three must endure a thoroughly miserable afternoon at an über-pretentious experimental Danish film called "The Murderer," directed by the snotty passive aggressive artiste director Claus Volter (Nikolaj Lie Kaas).
-Frustrated, Tonny smashes a display case in the cinema lobby (and barely manages to escape re-incarceration for it), this leads him to lose his custodial session with his children's.
-Hence he decides to track Volter down for a refund of their cost for seeing the film.
-Tom finds Volter in a film set shooting final film of the trilogy.
-Volter pushes Tom in a frantic response, and lands on a litigation.
-Tom only asks for his money spend for seeing Volter's early film and wants to be the co-writer and co-director of Volter's new film.
-Volter finds this as disrupting his "artistic" expression, but compromises for his Producer (Kristian Halken).
-Tom with help of his love (Line Kruse) re-writes the whole script with the intention of making something enjoyable for him and his children.
-Volter tries to bring artistic interpretation to the film, but Tom, the producer and the lead actress (Mille Dinesen) dislikes it and follows Tom's way of commercial filming.
-Volter removes his name from the film and botches the editing of the film.
-The film appears to be jaunty and disconnected, but the critics love it and gives maximum rating.
-Volter finds the paradox in this and gives money to Tom as a debt he is paying for watching his previous film.
-Tom finally as any artist finds his film not as good as he expected and goes out with his love to see a decent film and plans to lead a quiet life.
+Tonny is an aggressive husband and father who has been sent to jail for assaulting a man in public.
+Tonny's wife, Tanja, promptly divorced him, but Tonny manages to retain occasional custody of his two children.

+On one of their afternoons together, Tonny and his children go to see the new Harry Potter movie, but discover that the film is sold out.
+The only other option available to them at the cinema is pretentious experimental Danish film called The Murderer, directed by Claus Volter.
+Neither Tonny and his children enjoy the film, and they are deeply upset by a scene featuring the ritualistic slaughter of a dog.
+Frustrated, Tonny smashes a display case in the cinema lobby, which leads him to lose his custodial session with his children.

+Tonny decides to track Volter down for a refund of the cost for seeing the film.
+He finds Volter in a film set shooting the final film of the trilogy, The Artist.
+The shoots goes horrible, and Volter ends up pushing Tonny off a scaffolding.
+As part of a legal settlement, Tonny wants to be the co-writer and co-director of Volter's new film; Volter finds this disrupting to his artistic expression, but compromises as a favour to his producer, Per Schack.

+With help from his brother and his co-worker Clara, Tonny rewrites the entire script, turning it into an action movie with the intention of making something enjoyable for him and his children.
+Volter tries to bring some artistic merit to the film, but Schack and Pernille, lead actress and Volter's wife, prefer Tonny's more commercial vision.
+When Volter finds Tonny having sex with Pernille at the wrap party, Volter removes his name from the film and deliberately botches the editing of the film as an act of sabotage.

+The film appears to be jaunty and disconnected, but the critics love it and rate it highly.
+Disillusioned, Volter decides to grant Tonny the refund he originally wanted.
+Tonny makes up with Clara and invites her on a date with him and his children.